 Why Do I Need An Affiliate Disclosure?

-According to the Federal Trade Commission’s current Guides Concerning the Use of Endorsements and Testimonials in Advertising (2009), also referred to as “the Guides,” you must “clearly and conspicuously” disclose your business relationship.
+You need an affiliate disclosure because according to the Federal Trade Commission’s current Guides Concerning the Use of Endorsements and Testimonials in Advertising (2009), also referred to as “the Guides,” you must “clearly and conspicuously” disclose your business relationship.

 In a proposed revision of the FTC’s Guides from 2020, the Commission offered fresh insight into affiliate disclosures, especially material connections between the endorser and the selling company.